What you need to know

 - Vaccination is not mandatory at CMU, but we strongly encourage every member of our community to be vaccinated.

-- Vaccines and boosters are available on campus and at several locations off-campus.
-See below for availability and information on how to schedule your appointment.
+- Vaccines and boosters are available on campus and at several locations off-campus, including many local pharmacies and health care organizations.